graeme-lockley/al-ml/README.md

 At that point I would then like to rewrite the entire compiler in Al-ML and have it bootstrap itself.

 I maintain a [TODO](./TODO.md) to highlight what I am actively working on.

+## Building this code base

+I have placed the entire build process into `./tasks/dev`.
+This script captures the sequence and the individual tasks to build the entire code base including the samples from `./src/samples`.